Lockheed F-117 Nighthawk: F-117N "Sea Hawk"

 The United States Navy tested the F-117 in 1984, but determined it was unsuitable for carrier use.
 In the early 1990s, Lockheed proposed an upgraded carrier-capable F-117 variant dubbed the "Seahawk" to the Navy as an alternative to the canceled A/F-X program.
 The unsolicited proposal was received poorly by the Department of Defense, which lacked interest in the single-mission capabilities on offer, particularly as it would take money away from the Joint Advanced Strike Technology program, which evolved into the Joint Strike Fighter.
 The F-117N would have differed from the land-based F-117 in several ways, such as the use of "elevators, a bubble canopy, a less sharply swept wing and reconfigured tail".
 It would also be re-engined with General Electric F414 turbofans in place of the General Electric F404s.
 The aircraft would be optionally fitted with hardpoints, allowing for an additional 8000 lb of payload, and a new ground-attack radar with air-to-air capability.
 In that role, the F-117N could carry AIM-120 AMRAAM air-to-air missiles.

 F-117B

 After being rebuffed by the Navy, Lockheed submitted an updated proposal that included afterburning capability and a larger emphasis on the F-117N as a multimission aircraft, rather than just an attack aircraft.
 To boost interest, Lockheed also proposed an F-117B land-based variant that shared most of the F-117N capabilities.
 This variant was proposed to the USAF and RAF.
 Two RAF pilots formally evaluated the aircraft in 1986 as a reward for British help with the American bombing of Libya that year.
 RAF exchange officers began flying the F-117 in 1987, but the British declined an offer during the Reagan administration to purchase the aircraft.
 This renewed F-117N proposal was also known as the A/F-117X.
-Neither the F-117N nor the F-117B were ordered.
+Neither the F-117N nor the F-117B was ordered.